 For example, if you want to apply to Notre Dame, you would search for "Notre Dame PrepScholar admission requirements" and click the link to our Notre Dame admission reqs page, which looks like this:

-It’s not just about getting a high GPA, though; you must also take a range of challenging courses throughout high school if you really wish to impress an admissions committee.
-This means you’ll want to take not just basic-level classes but also some AP, honors, and/or IB courses, particularly in subjects you are good at and might want to continue to study in college or major in.
+It's not just about getting a high GPA, though; you must also take a range of challenging courses throughout high school if you really wish to impress an admissions committee.
+According to the NACAC report, 73 percent of colleges rated grades in college prep courses as considerably important.
+This means you'll want to take not just basic-level classes but also some AP, honors, and/or IB courses, particularly in subjects you are good at and might want to continue to study in college or major in.

 Think about it: though a perfect 4.0 might look great at an initial glance, if you got this high GPA by only taking the easiest classes available and didn't challenge yourself with higher-level coursework, your transcripts aren't likely to impress college admissions officers that much.

 Even if you started high school with lower grades, an upward grade trend is a great point to emphasize on your application.
 This suggests that you're capable of bouncing back from any difficulties you might face and are willing to put in the work necessary for excelling in college.

 Test scores, mainly SAT/ACT scores, are another key part of college applications (unless, of course, you're applying to colleges that don't require test scores).

 On the NACAC report, 83% of colleges believe admission test scores are at least moderately important.
 This is why it's vital that you try to get as high an SAT/ACT score as you can, ideally one in at least the 75th percentile for your colleges.

 The 75th percentile means that 75% of admitted students at a particular school achieved this score or lower.
 Reaching (or surpassing) this threshold means that you're scoring higher than most other admitted applicants are—and well above that college's average score.